vitalets/playwright-bdd/README.md

 });
 ```

-Please note, that for now **Cucumber tags are not mapped to Playwright tags** by inserting into test titles.
+Please note, that for now **Cucumber tags are not inserted into test titles** for Playwright.
 This is done intentionally to keep test titles unchanged.
 Waiting for Playwright tags API, see [microsoft/playwright#23180](https://github.com/microsoft/playwright/issues/23180).

 However, you can simply put Playwright tags into scenario name: